MarcBoule/ImpromptuModular/README.md

 1. If a clock (or reset) signal must be routed through another module (for example, a separate clock divider, a switch, etc.), both the reset and clock signals should be similarly delayed (possibly by using utility modules), such that a reset does not arrive at the sequencer or switch *before* any clock edges that are produced as a result of that reset event.

 Further information for developpers is available in a short summary of the [code structure used in Impromptu sequencers](README_SeqCode.md), relating to clocks, resets and run states.

+### Portable sequence <a id="portable_seq"></a>

+**New feature in the upcoming version v1.1.4**: The _Portable sequence_ standard is supported in the following Impromptu sequencers: PhraseSeq16/32, SemiModularSynth16 and Foundry.
+Sequences can be copy to the clipboard to then be pasted in other compliant sequencers that support the standard (or even the same sequencer in a different sequence if wanted).
+These special copy/paste commands can be found in the module's right-click menu under the entry called "Portable sequence".

+Limitations: The advanced gate types are not use to create eight notes since no assumption regarding clock resolution can be made when pasting into the receiving sequencer.
+As a general rule, the Impromptu sequencers are not as expressive as timeline-based sequencers, so it can be anticipated that some features of the sequence will be pruned or quantized.
+In other words, the finest supported resolution is the quarter note, i.e. a step, and any content with finer musical resolution will be temporally quantized to quarter notes.
+Tied steps are automatically set during a paste operation to produce half notes or anything longer that quarter notes.
+Rack's log file can be used to identify major problems with pastingm operations.